oxu2/YelpDataAnalysis/README.md

 ## File Description in Code Folder
 - [data_cleaning.py](code/data_cleaning.py) - Python code for cleaning the text data.
-Include sifting text based on its content, removing symbols and lemmatization.
+Include sifting text based on its content, removing symbols, and lemmatization.
-- [lda_analysis.py](code/lda_analysis.py) - Python code for transfering the text data into dictionary and corpus and then building the LDA models.
+- [lda_analysis.py](code/lda_analysis.py) - Python code for transferring the text data into dictionary and corpus and then building the LDA models.
-- [business_analysis.py](code/lda_analysis.py) - Python code for analyzing the outcome of LDA model like finding the topic distribution of each reviews.
+- [business_analysis.py](code/lda_analysis.py) - Python code for analyzing the outcome of the LDA model like finding the topic distribution of each review.
-- [visualization.py](code/visualization.py) - Python code for visualizating the outcome of LDA model such as drawing par plot.
+- [visualization.py](code/visualization.py) - Python code for visualizing the outcome of LDA model such as drawing par plot.